viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 ![Smart Notes app](/assets/smart_notes.png)

-On the top there is a list of all added texts, the copy button copies the selected text to clipboard.
+On the top there is a list of all added texts, the copy button copies the selected text to clipboard. <br />

-The notes are sorted from most to least used, as seen in the picture above.
+The notes are sorted from most to least used, as seen in the picture above.<br />

-Below there is a field and button to insert new texts.
+Below there is a field and button to insert new texts.<br />

 And below the code.